 The financial statements have been prepared on the modified cash basis of accounting.
 This basis of accounting differs from generally accepted accounting principles primarily because the Board recognizes revenues when received rather than when earned, and expenses are generally recognized when cash is paid rather than when the obligation is incurred.
 Certain expenses may be accrued for significant obligations incurred by the Board that relate to the current fiscal period's operating budget.
-In addition, certain long-term assets are capitalized and corresponding amortization and depreciation expense is recognized when applicable.
+Subsequent modifications to these obligations are recognized in the period the modification is made.
+In addition, certain longterm assets may be capitalized and corresponding amortization and depreciation expense recognized when applicable.